DataFire/Integrations/integrations/generated/azure_search_searchservice/README.md

 * output [DataSource](#datasource)

 ### Indexers_List
-Lists all indexers available for an Azure Search service.
+Lists all indexers available for a search service.

 ```js